gctools-outilsgc/graphQL-core/docs/profile.rst

 These two pagination parameters have been implemented on all of the search query functions.

-The example query below will search for all profiles that contain the name "Bryan" but instead of returning the complete array the query below is requesting items 2 and 3 in the array.
+The example query below will search for all profiles that contain the name "Bryan" but instead of returning the complete array the query b elow is requesting items 2 and 3 in the array.
 Skip the first item in the array and send the next 2 in the array.

 ::